 - Some compounds in isatis root could have activity against SARS, but these are only lab experiments.
-These compounds would need to be further developed and tested because many compounds in isatis root have been found to occur at low levels.
+These compounds would need to be further developed and tested because many compounds in isatis root occur only at low levels.
 Relying solely on herbal supplements to prevent or treat SARS may induce a false sense of security from this deadly disease.
 Patients with suspected SARS should limit interactions outside the home.
-The Centers for Disease Control (CDC) recommends proper hygiene such as frequent hand washing and wearing a surgical mask to help prevent the spread of SARS.
+The CDC recommends proper hygiene such as frequent hand washing and wearing a surgical mask to help prevent the spread of SARS.

 For Healthcare Professionals

 Isatis root is derived from the isatis plant and is a source of indigo dye.
 In both traditional Chinese medicine (TCM) and Ayurveda, it is used in combination with isatis leaf and other herbs to treat the common cold, sore throat, mumps, respiratory ailments, other febrile diseases, hepatitis, and malignant tumors (1) (2).
-One such formula, Danggui Longhui Wan, is used in China to treat chronic myelocytic leukemia (CML) (3).
-Isatis root has also been promoted to ward off severe acute respiratory syndrome (SARS).
+Chinese clinical practice guidelines weakly recommend Banlangen granules to treat mild influenza (25), and the formula Danggui Longhui Wan is used in China to treat chronic myelocytic leukemia (3).
+Isatis root has also been promoted to ward off SARS.

-In one clinical trial, isatis root eyedrops were an effective treatment for bacterial conjunctivitis (7).
-A small randomized study demonstrated the utility of an isatis root extract solution for significantly reducing severity of radiation mucositis, anorexia, and swallowing difficulty in head and neck cancer patients (15).
+A small randomized study demonstrated utility of an isatis root extract solution to reduce severity of radiation mucositis, anorexia, and swallowing difficulty in head and neck cancer patients (15).

 Isatis leaf has both overlapping and different properties from isatis root.

 Isatis root exerts immunostimulatory effects by enhancing reticuloendothelial system function (11).
-Sinigrin and indigo have been identified as the compounds responsible for potential SARS inhibition (4).
-Clemastanin B, a major lignan compound in isatis, targets viral endocytosis, uncoating, and nuclear export of viral ribonucleoproteins (5).
-A crude extract of isatis root prevented influenza virus attachment to cells and therefore viral replication, but was inactive against respiratory syncytial virus, adenovirus, parainfluenza virus and enterovirus (19).
+Sinigrin and indigo are compounds responsible for potential SARS inhibition (4).
+Clemastanin B, a major lignan compound, targets viral endocytosis, uncoating, and nuclear export of viral ribonucleoproteins (5).
+A crude extract of isatis root prevented influenza virus attachment to cells and therefore viral replication, but was inactive against respiratory syncytial virus, adenovirus, parainfluenza virus, and enterovirus (19).
 Another component of isatis root demonstrates dose-dependent anti-endotoxic effects on lipopolysaccharide-induced expression of membrane-organizing extension spike protein, a main endotoxin receptor (10).
 Alkaloids isolated from isatis can inhibit leukocyte function and reduce inflammatory response (20).
 One animal study found that indigo root extract reduced tissue injury, enhanced hematopoietic system recovery, modulated serum inflammatory cytokines, and improved severe enteropathy in whole body irradiated mice (13).

-An in vitro study also found that an ethanol extract of isatis root had a dose-dependent cytotoxic effect against human leukemia HL-60 cells (9).
-Indirubin, an active component of isatis, inhibits cyclin-dependent kinases (CDKs) and prevents proliferation by arresting cells in the G2/M phase (3).
+In vitro, an ethanol extract of isatis root had a dose-dependent cytotoxic effect against HL-60 cells (9).
+Indirubin, an active component of isatis, inhibits cyclin-dependent kinases and prevents proliferation by arresting cells in the G2/M phase (3).

-Although some compounds have been identified as exhibiting potential for SARS inhibition, they would need to be developed and tested for efficacy.
+Although some compounds exhibit potential for SARS inhibition, they would need to be developed and tested for efficacy.
 Many compounds in isatis root occur at low levels (16).
 In addition, as SARS is a deadly disease, reliance on herbal supplements as prevention or treatment may induce a false sense of security.
 Patients with suspected SARS should limit interactions outside the home.
-The Centers for Disease Control (CDC) recommends proper hygiene such as frequent hand washing and wearing a surgical mask to help prevent the spread of SARS (21).
+The CDC recommends proper hygiene such as frequent hand washing and wearing a surgical mask to help prevent the spread of SARS (21).